TrustPoint-Project/trustpoint/docs/source/test_plan/test_cases_func_req.rst

 Test Idea
 """""""""

-This requirement states that we want to distribute TrustPoint in a fully-configured Docker container.
+This requirement states that we want to distribute Trustpoint in a fully-configured Docker container.
 The idea for testing would be to build the container, run it on a production system and then check all other requirements manually or build a test suite and check the requirements automatically.
 Since the code is the same, just executed in a Docker environment, we see no need to let those tests run automatically.